Raiyuuki/Raiyuuki.github.io/content/Indian/tika_masala.md

 ###### 3rd.
 Add the Tomato sauce and cook it down aswell, 2-3 minutes should do the trick. season this with!
 0.5 Tsp Tumeric, 1-2 Tsp Coriander powder, 1 Tsp Cumin Powder and 0.5 - 2 Tsp Chiili powder.

-###### 4th. now that the sauce cooked down and the spices unfolded, add the chicken, mix well and add around 600-900ml of water. let it cook for 10 minutes (add a Tbsp of Garam Masala)
+###### 4th. now that the sauce cooked down and the spices unfolded, add the chicken, mix well and add around 100-300ml of water. let it cook for 10 minutes (add a Tbsp of Garam Masala, add more water if you want it thinner, i personally like it thicker)

 ###### 5th. and finally, sprinkle some sugar in, a pinch is enough. then add the heavy cream. stir it around until it becomes nice and orange, time to taste!